edterbak/NodeRed_Heishamon_control/README.md

 -Added nightreduction room setpoint to scheduler and update the HELP text. <br/>

 ## First upcoming change:
+-Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode)<br/>

 ## To do:
 -Softstart addon to reduce compressor frequency during startup even more (Using Quiet mode)<br/>